MooersLab/pymolsnips/README.md

 ![Alt text](Gallery.png?raw=true "Gallery")

-A complete listing of the current avialable snippets can be found by entering the tab trigge **lsSnips**.
+A complete listing of the current available snippets can be found by entering the tab trigge **lsSnips**.
-Do this at the bottom of your file to use as a reference.
+Do this at the bottom of the script file that you are editing to use as a reference.

 <h2>Snippet categories:</h2>